amtektonics/StarDustNet/README.md

 ```

 ## Planned Features for the future
-* Rollback support of some kind
+* Rollback example Demo
 * Steam VPN lobby integration as an option using Godot Steam add-on
+* Stun and Turn support for mobile applications  (maybe web at some point but not anytime soon)
 * Some ready to go out of the box nodes that makes sense are documented and just work to lower the bar to entry